- Search The Registry

 - Creating Support

 *Samuel Nabrit was born on this date in 1905.
 He was a Black biologist, educator, and activist.

 He later became chairman of the biology department at Atlanta University in 1932 and became dean of their graduate school of arts and sciences in 1947.
 In 1945, he was a founding member of the National Academy of Science’s Institute of Medicine and served as president of the National Institute of Science.
 In 1950, Dr. Nabrit was a research fellow at the University of Brussels.
-The scientific papers Nabrit published, during this period, remained influential in the field for decades.
-In 1955, he was named the second president of Texas Southern University where he served as president until 1966.
+The scientific papers Nabrit published during this period remained influential for decades.
+In 1955, he was named the second president of Texas Southern University, where he served as president until 1966.

 Between 1956 and 1962, Nabrit served on President Dwight D. Eisenhower’s National Science Board.
-He was appointed by President John F. Kennedy to be the United States Ambassador to Niger.
+President John F. Kennedy appointed him to be the United States Ambassador to Niger.
 In 1966, President Lyndon B. Johnson appointed Dr. Nabrit to the United States Atomic Energy Commission.
-One year later, Dr. Nabrit founded the Southern Fellowship Fund in an effort to assist African American students pursuing doctoral degrees.
-He directed the program (later known as the National Fellowship Fund of the Council of Southern Universities) well into his later years of life.
+One year later, Dr. Nabrit founded the Southern Fellowship Fund to assist African American students pursuing doctoral degrees.
+He directed the program (later known as the National Fellowship Fund of the Council of Southern Universities) well into his later years.

 Samuel Nabrit died on December 30, 2003, at Atlanta Medical Center.
 He was 98.